 The biggest opportunity to save money is getting quotes from multiple title insurance companies.
 Compare their premiums and fee structures side-by-side to see who offers the best value.
 Even a few hundred dollars in savings is worthwhile given the large expenses associated with real estate transactions.

-For example, the law firm of Adler & Herbach works with a title company (United Settlement Services) that charges half the rate of most other providers on all seller title fees.
+For example, the law firm of Adler & Herbach works with a title company (Guardian Title Group) that charges half the rate of most other providers on all seller title fees.

 2. Seek out New Pricing Packages